vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *evaṁ vinyasya deveśi svābhedena vicintayet* /

 114
-As the Dīexplains, this stanza is to be understood metaphysically.
+As the Dī explains, this stanza is to be understood metaphysically.

 What is the “cause,” or, better, what is at the root of the imposition of the *śricakra* \(together with the Goddess and the deities abiding in it\), is the total fusion of the light and the act of consciousness \( *prakā*

 *śvimarśasāmarasya* \): 21 the supreme deity insofar as it is identical with the totality of the universe \( *akhilajagadrūpa* \), which, as we have seen, is the real nature of the *śrīcakra* .
 By imposing on the body of the offi ciant, section by section *—* as lamps are lighted going from one lamp to another *—* all the constitutive parts and all the deities of the *śrīcakra* , the adept’s body becomes progressively, part after part, identifi ed with this cosmic Absolute in its several aspects and in its totality.
-To quote the Dī: “Having meditated and made mentally appear \[ *vibhāvya* \] all the parts of the *śrīcakra* together with their energies as not diff erent from the various parts of his body \[on which they are imposed, the adept\]
+To quote the Dī : “Having meditated and made mentally appear \[ *vibhāvya* \] all the parts of the *śrīcakra* together with their energies as not diff erent from the various parts of his body \[on which they are imposed, the adept\]

 must meditate and realize mystically \[ *bhāvayet* \] that there is no distinction between himself and the supreme \[Goddess\] presiding over this